EPA inspector general opens new probe into Pruitt's travels

 On the same day, dozens of Democratic U.S. senators called on Pruitt to resign over the allegations of ethical lapses.

-The EPA chief has also come under fire for renting a room in a Washington condo owned by the wife of an energy lobbyist at well below market rate.
+The EPA chief has also come under fire for renting a room in a Washington condo owned by the wife of an energy lobbyist.

 Reporting by Valerie Volcovici; editing by Jonathan Oatis

-Note: (This version of the story removes incorrect reference to price of room rental in final paragraph)